New technology to help officers work smarter

 Humberside Police’s Inspector Sevtap Bolton said: “Our use of mobile technology is modernising the way we police, consigning to history the traditional image of a beat officer recording details of crime in a notebook.”

+“Smartphones have become part of everyday life and it means you’re increasingly likely to see officers using their smartphones in the community and on the beat.

+“Our investment in new smartphone technology and applications is the start of a long-term journey to save time and improve productivity.”

-Humberside Police and Crime Commissioner Keith Hunter said:“The public constantly tell me they want to see more officers and PCSOs in our communities and this technology will help us to deliver that.
+Humberside Police and Crime Commissioner Keith Hunter said:“The public constantly tell me they want to see more officers and PCSOs in our communities and this technology will help Humberside Police to deliver that.

 “The Pronto application and smartphone devices, developed as result of our successful funding bid, means that important paperwork can now be completed remotely, without the need for officers to constantly return to a police station.”